 In other words, they will gain more confidence in joining your email lists.
 After all, people love to make decisions based on what others do, don’t they?

-That’s been some handy ways on how to grow your email lists to make your email marketing strategies work much more effectively and see that ROI takes effect.
+That’s been some handy ways on how to grow your email lists to make your email marketing strategies work much more effectively and see that ROI takes effect an a regular basis.

 This guest post was written by Andre Oentoro.
 Andre is the founder of Breadnbeyond, an award-winning explainer video company.
 He helps businesses increase conversion rates, close more sales, and get positive ROI from explainer videos (in that order).

 Hero photo by Christin Hume on Unsplash

 You can try these tips on how to make your email list grow faster:

 1. Present something valuable like a free e-book or discount code in exchange for your target audience’s email addresses.